u007/drismify/README.md

 ## Changes

+- Fixed the missing `PrismaClient` export in the base-client.ts file by adding it as an alias for `DrismifyClient`
+- Enhanced the extension handling system to properly process middleware extensions
+- Improved the MockPrismaClient implementation in tests to properly handle connection status and middleware
+- Fixed all the failing tests in the extension system test suite
+- Implemented proper connection state handling for adapters during transactions
+- Improved the implementation of middleware, hook, and debug extensions
 - Added support for Prisma's `$extends` API
 - Implemented SQLite and TursoDB adapters
 - Added CLI commands for schema management and migrations